Scaffold Command

 }

-in your source templates holding the following:
+Given a file _partials/go_copyright in the source templates holding the following:

 // Copyright {{ .Arguments.author }} {{ now | date "2006" }}